 I understand exactly what you are going through.
 I feel your pain.
 I lost my own son a few years ago.
 It is an agony that you cannot even begin to describe to someone else.

 Empathy is therefore appropriate or useful when we need to express our sincere understanding of another person’s feelings and circumstances, whereas the focus of sympathy is more our concern for that person’s well-being in difficult or challenging circumstances, even if we cannot necessarily relate to their circumstances.

 Empathy is a normal psychological trait, and it is something all people express to some extent.
-For example, a study done at Yale University in 2007 found that babies demonstrate a natural tendency towards empathy, while the Max Planck Institute for Evolutionary Anthropology has shown that even when given no incentive, toddlers share with others and act in a helpful manner.
+For example, a study done at Yale University in 2007 found that babies demonstrate a natural tendency towards empathy, while the Max Planck Institute for Evolutionary Anthropology has shown that despite being given no incentive, even toddlers share with others and act in a helpful manner.
 Empathetic behavior has also been demonstrated in certain animal species, including mice.

 Empathetic Versus Empathic